Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ## Accessibility
 ### Tap Targets
-* All tap targets are a minimum of 40px x 40px, to comply with WCAG Accessibility standards.
+* All tap targets are a minimum of 40px width and 40px height, to comply with WCAG Accessibility standards.
 * All tap targets have a minimum of an 8px gap between them, to avoid any overlapping tap targets.

 ### Color Contrast